 Export

 What this tracks.
-The obligation data on the previous tab capture total spending commitments, including continuations, salaries, and contracts.
-This tab focuses on new grant-making: how quickly agencies are issuing new awards compared to prior years.
+This tab measures new competitive grant-making activity: newly issued awards and competing renewals, excluding non-competing continuations, modifications, and supplements.
 For NIH and NSF, data come from agency-specific APIs (NIH Reporter, NSF Awards).
 For DOE, NASA, and USDA, new award obligations are drawn from USASpending.gov.
-All sources are filtered to new awards only, excluding continuations and modifications.
-New grant spending is normalized to each agency’s reported appropriation, rather than compared in raw dollar terms or as a fraction of end-of-year totals.
+New grant spending is normalized to each agency's appropriation, rather than compared in raw dollar terms or as a fraction of end-of-year totals.
 This accounts for year-to-year changes in agency budgets and for years in which agencies do not fully spend their appropriation.

-Reading this chart: The 100% line is each agency's historical average award-making pace.
-An agency at 50% has issued only half the new award dollars it normally would have by this point in the fiscal year, as a share of its annual appropriation.
-NIH and NSF values are based on individual awards from agency APIs; DOE, NASA, and USDA values are based on monthly new-award obligations from USASpending.gov.
+Reading this chart: The 0% line means an agency is exactly on its historical award-making pace.
+An agency at −50% has issued half the new award dollars it normally would have by this point in the fiscal year, as a share of its annual appropriation.
+The dashed segment at the start of each line bridges from October, when the fiscal year begins and agencies are on pace by definition, to the first available data point.

 Cumulative new awards over the fiscal year, plotted against the range of prior years.